umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/introduction/the-umbraco-engage-section.md

 # The Umbraco Engage Section

-When you install the uMarketingSuite, a new section called **Engage** is automatically enabled in the Umbraco backoffice.
+When you install Umbraco Engage, a new section called **Engage** is automatically enabled in the Umbraco backoffice.

 ![](../../.gitbook/assets/engage-engage-section-2.png)